The coronavirus pandemic continues to affect people’s health – physical, mental and financial.

 3. Budgeting: a new (temporary) reality

-You may find your outgoings will change during this period.
-Of course this will be different for everyone, but it could mean a pause in commuting costs, for example.
+This will be different for everyone, but it could mean lower commuting costs, for example.

-Some of these savings will be enforced but – if you’re looking for further ways to cut back – you may be able to cancel or reduce some of your regular expenses.
+Some savings may have been enforced but – if you’re looking for further ways to cut back – you may be able to cancel or reduce some of your regular expenses.

 - train season tickets – if you have a rail season ticket, you may be entitled to a refund